FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 1. Go to example folder: `cd example`
 2. `docker compose up` (Alternatively: `docker-compose up`)

-If you prefer to built a docker image, it can be built after building the extension as seen above:
+If you prefer to build a docker image, it can be built after building the extension as seen above:

 1. Go to example folder: `cd example`
 2. Create docker image: `docker build -t edc-extension4aas:latest .`